Location: 37-55 Perrymount Road Project, Haywards Heath, UK

 Architect: Broadway Malyan

-The mixed use development designed by Broadway Malyan, includes 145 private and affordable rent apartments and 900sqm of commercial office space, is located close to Haywards Heath Station in Mid Sussex – 30 miles from the centre of London.
+The mixed use development designed by Broadway Malyan, which includes 145 apartments and 900sqm of commercial office space is located close to Haywards Heath Station in Mid Sussex – 30 miles from the centre of London.
 Haywards Heath is becoming an increasingly popular location for professionals due to its easy access into London and Brighton and this development provides high quality living within a few minutes’ walk from the main railway station.

 “As well as meeting the ambitions of the town, the development is also a reflection of changing lifestyles where people want the flexibility of tenure in sustainable locations with easy access to transport, local services and green spaces, all of which is offered by this scheme.”
 Joe Witchell, Director, Broadway Malyan

 8mm Special Coated, Toughened, Heat Soak Tested, Black Warm Edge Spacer Bar, 6mm Clear Float, Toughened, Heat Soak Tested, Ceramic (standard colour).
 Approx. 2,700m2.

 The use of coated glass offers an exceptional level of light transmission, allowing a higher amount of natural daylight, reducing the need for artificial lighting.
 A remarkable 74% of light is transmitted enabling higher levels of transparency without disruptive reflections.
 The coated glass also offers high solar heat gain.